 Is a Membership Certificate the Same as a Share Certificate?

 A membership certificate is a document that proves you are a shareholder of an LLC.
 It's different from a share certificate, which is what investors receive in exchange for their money and how much ownership they technically have.
-Membership certificates only show your right to vote on matters within the company, not your ownership stake or profit participation.
+LLC membership certificates only show your right to vote on matters within the company, not your ownership stake or profit participation.

-What Is a Membership Ledger?
+What Is an LLC Membership Ledger?

-Membership ledgers are documents that list all of the transactions made by a member between specified dates.
+LLC membership ledgers are documents that list all of the transactions made by a member between specified dates.
 These records can be used as proof of membership status to determine how much money is owed in fees and other purposes.